machzqcq/OPENSEARCH_INTERMEDIATE_TUTORIAL/README.md

 - **Tutorial**: In each of the main folder, there is subfolder [my_tutorial](./opensearch/my_tutorial/), that contains the majority of what I instruct.
 - **Code**: All code is inside [scripts](./opensearch/my_tutorial/scripts/) subfolder and [notebook](./opensearch/my_tutorial/notebooks/) subfolder.
 Contains python, shell, docker compose files etc.
 - **Data**: subfolder **[0.
 DATA](./0.%20DATA/)** contains all datasets used for this course.
 All data is provided as separate link to download (because we cannot check in data into repo)

-- **Documentation**:
+# PRESENTATIONS
-  - `No PPTs for this course`
+- `No PPTs for this course` but instead...
-  - **I have used ONLY Markdown files for explaining the concepts that are fully documented as close as possible to the code** (That means if you checkout this repo and follow the videos - you probably don't need any other resources.
+- **I have used ONLY Markdown files for presentation content & explaining concepts**.
+The .md files are co-located with code files and also aggregated at module level (That means if you checkout this repo and follow the videos - you probably don't need any other resources.
 Less switching time > less switching context > more memory retained)
+  - Does that mean I have to open the repo every time to learn ?
+Nopes
+  - Is there a way for me to review the content without having to open vs code :) Yes indeed!
+  - You can export the presentation content for the entire course OR pick and choose specific modules/sub modules into pdf, html etc.
+  - **Why did I choose this way instead of .ppt format etc. ?** This course is AI heavy and as you get deeper into AI agents, you would soon realize that markdown format is how agents transfer or exchange context.
+So I practice-before-preach i.e. use Markdown (and later export to various formats like ppt , pdf, html etc.) and believe that the student taking the course would benefit immensely by adopting this standard (thank me later!)
+- **Markdown preview enhanced** - vs code extension - can render markdown into a presentable format and can export to pdf, ppt, html etc. We will use this for all presentation modes.
+You can also export all .md files into pdf to learn concepts on the go if you wish.
+- **Alternatives** - There are many more alternatives like pandoc, marp etc. to render markdown into presentation formats.
+For e.g. marp can export into pptx , however it doesn't support mermaid diagram rendering (yet).
+Otherwise marp would have been a good choice to bridge more conventional folks (who like pptx) with non-conventional (who like reveal.js etc.)

 # HARDWARE, TOOLS & SOFTWARE